LukasMarx/ai-food-blog/src/content/posts/Caprese Salad.md

 recipeYield: "4"
 calories: 250
 recipeCuisine: "Italian"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Slice the tomatoes and mozzarella cheese into 1/4-inch thick slices.", "Arrange the tomato and mozzarella slices on a large platter, alternating between the two.", "Sprinkle salt and pepper over the tomatoes and mozzarella slices.", "Drizzle olive oil and balsamic vinegar over the salad.", "Garnish with fresh basil leaves.",
-    "Serve immediately and enjoy!"
+    "Serve immediately and enjoy!",
   ]
 ---

 ## Introduction